 Pharmacy residents have a longitudinal staffing experience that includes clinical and operational practice (de-centralized clinical services and Central Pharmacy distribution).
 Residents staff Saturday and Sunday every other weekend (with some breaks for conferences and holidays).
-Former residents consistently note that the staffing experience is one of the most important opportunities to grow in autonomy and confidence as a hospital pharmacist.
+The staffing experience is one of the most important opportunities to grow in autonomy and confidence as a hospital pharmacist.